bobrocke/My-Blog-Hugo/content/blog/eleventy.md

 While I experimented with 11ty, I tried out the Bulma CSS library after having used TailwindCSS with Hugo.
 My impressions will have to wait for another post; suffice it to say that I'm continuing to work with 11ty using TailwindCSS.

 Hugo comes 'out of the box' with more features than 11ty and no dependencies; you add only the dependencies you choose as plugins from node modules.
-I have these:
+I have these for Hugo:

 ```json
 "dependencies": {